cfreundlich/portfolio-balancer/README.md

 To make downloading the CSV easier, I created a [Flex Query](https://portal.interactivebrokers.com/AccountManagement/AmAuthentication?action=RM_FLEX_QUERIES) that creates a CSV in the format you see in the [tests](./tests/data).
 I can't share the Flex Query settings, but you should be able to figure them out.
 If you can't, then you probably should not be using this code.

+If you do not use IBKR, then creating the CSV is up-to-you, but it should not very difficult.

 ### Install and run the cli